sammark1/Compend/README.md

 - [ ] As a user I would like to view a campaign dashboard showing recent changes or reminders
 - [ ] As a user I would like to create, read, update, and delete entries in a list of NPCs for my campaign
 - [ ] As a user I would like to create, read, update, and delete entries in a list of Locations for my campaign
-- [ ] As a user I would like to click on rleated data links to quickly view that data's page
+- [ ] As a user I would like to click on related data links to quickly view that data's page
 - [ ] As a user I would like to search my collection for data entries
 - [ ] As a user I would like to search all collections for data entries marked “public”
 - [ ] As a user I would like to upload CSV files and convert data into the app